 Formation of Planned Parenthood

 Griswold v.
-Connecticut and the "Zone of Privacy"
+Connecticut

 A 1965 landmark U.S. Supreme Court decision further eroded these laws sanctioning birth control.
 In Griswold v.
-Connecticut, the Court addressed the prosecution of a Planned Parenthood executive director charged with violating a Connecticut state law that prohibited the distribution and possession of contraceptives or any information about them.
+Connecticut, the Court addressed the prosecution of a Planned Parenthood executive director.
+Police charged the director with violating a Connecticut state law.
+This law prohibited the distribution and possession of contraceptives.
+It also blocked the distribution and possession of any information about them.

-Connecticut's statute violated that zone of privacy in the realm of marriage because it permitted police officers to search the bedroom of a married couple for evidence of contraception.
-The Court deemed this action to be overly intrusive and an unconstitutional violation of the right to marital privacy, and it threw out the Connecticut law insofar as it applied to married couples.
+Connecticut's statute violated that zone of privacy.
+The law allowed police officers to search the bedroom of a married couple for evidence of contraception.
+But the Court deemed this action to be overly intrusive and an unconstitutional violation of the right to marital privacy.
+As a result, the Supreme Court threw out the Connecticut law, but only as it applied to married couples.

 Access to Birth Control and Employer-Sponsored Insurance

-Questions about Birth Control and the Law?
+Questions About Birth Control and the Law?
 Get Help From an Attorney